Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image182.png)

-Figure 134: Overview of 'Details' in a table
+*Overview of 'Details' in a table*

 #### Tasks